atfrank/RNAPosers/README.md

 ### Additional Notes
-- RNAPosers expect that the ordering of ligand atoms in the reference receptor-ligand pdb matches the order in the reference ligand mol2 file
-- RNAPosers reads atom types from the reference ligand mol2 file
-- Atom types should to be one of the following SYBYL atom types:
+- Ligand Atom types should to be one of the following SYBYL atom types:

 Description | Type
 --- | ---